ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - proposal-receipt-msg: This is the signed receipt message indicating acceptance of the proposal by the receiver gateway.

-- proposal-reject-msg: This is an explicit reject message from the receiver gateway, indicating a rejection of the proposal and an immediate session termination.
+- reject-msg: This is a reject message from a gateway to the peer gateway in the session, indication the reason and the resulting action.

 - transfer-commence-msg: Request to begin the commencement of the asset transfer.